Xbox Series X restock update today: Track on Twitter, Best Buy, Walmart and more

-Xbox Series X restock is back.
-Best Buy had surprise Xbox Series X restock Monday morning and we're expecting at least one more restock before the end of the week.
+Xbox Series X restock could ramp up today.
+While Best Buy had a surprise Xbox Series X restock on Monday morning, Tuesday was an otherwise quiet day.
+That means more restock could be on the way.
 And with Memorial Day sales right around the corner, we're keeping extra vigilant should a retailer offer consoles over the upcoming holiday weekend.

 Where to buy Xbox Series X: Restock links and updates

-As of 5:20 p.m.
-ET on May 24, there is no Xbox Series X restock available.
-Best Buy has restock Monday morning, but rapidly sold out.
+As of 5:25 p.m.
+ET on May 25, there is no Xbox Series X restock available.
+Best Buy has been the only retailer with restock so far.
 However, our Xbox Series X restock tracker indicates that various other retailers could have restock in the coming days.
 Given that developers haven't scratched the surface of the Xbox Series X yet, now is a good time to get one ready for true next-gen gaming later this year.
 So check out the links below for the retailers to watch.

 Xbox Series X: $499 @ Amazon